Anuragsahoo-IIITG/Wearable-LED-Light-Show-Shirt/README.md

 - Managing real-time communication with ESP32 LED clients via WebSockets.
 - Synchronizing music playback with LED data streaming so lights stay perfectly in time with the audio.

+## ⚙️ Architecture

+The server has four main responsibilities:

+### 1. Project Upload and Processing
+- Users upload a `.wav` file and an LED timeline configuration from the frontend.
+- The server saves the files, analyzes the audio in chunks, and generates JSON sequences that describe the LED effects.

+### 2. Effect Generation
+- Each supported effect (`STATIC`, `BLINK`, `SPARKLE`, `COMET`, `RAINBOW`, `CHASE`, `STROBE`, `FIRE`, `FFT`) has its own sequence generator function.
+- These functions transform music features (energy, frequency, zero-crossing rate) into LED control instructions.

+**Examples:**
+- **FFT** → Maps bass/mid/treble energy into RGB values.
+- **SPARKLE** → Creates random LED fades, with intensity based on music energy and zero-crossing rate.
+- **COMET** → Generates moving light trails, with number and size determined by music speed.

+### 3. Playback and Preview
+- **Full Playback (`/start-playback`)** → Plays the entire audio file while streaming the full LED data sequence.
+- **Preview Mode (`/start-preview`)** → Plays only a trimmed section of the audio and timeline for quick testing.

+### 4. ESP32 Communication
+- ESP32 clients connect via the **`/ws/esp32`** endpoint, each identified by a unique `device_id`.
+- The server sends per-chunk LED instructions as JSON packets via WebSockets during playback.
+- Dashboards (frontends) can also connect to a separate **`/ws/dashboard`** endpoint to monitor connected ESP32 devices in real-time.
+- A **heartbeat system** automatically removes disconnected ESP32s from the active list.

+---

+### 🔌 Key Code Components

+- **FastAPI + WebSockets** → Core frameworks for API + real-time LED streaming.
+- **`ConnectionManager`** → Class that tracks all connected ESP32 devices & dashboards and manages broadcasting updates.
+- **`get_all_sequences()`** → Central function that generates all LED sequences based on the uploaded audio and timeline.
+- **Effect Generators** → Functions like `generate_fft_sequence()` and `generate_sparkle_sequence()` produce the effect data.
+- **Audio Streaming (`sounddevice`)** → Library used to play audio on the server while sending LED data in sync.

+---

+### 📂 Files and Outputs

+- **Uploaded Audio** → `uploaded_audio/uploaded.wav`
+- **Timeline Config** → `led_timeline.json`
+- **Precomputed Sequences** → `all_sequences.json`
+- **ESP32 Commands** → Sent live as WebSocket JSON messages

+---

+## ⚡ A Deep Dive into the ESP32 Client

+The **ESP32** is a low-power microcontroller with built-in Wi-Fi, making it the perfect choice for this project.
+Its job is to act as a **lightweight LED executor** that smoothly displays the effects defined in the editor.

+### Role & Communication
+- The ESP32 does **not** perform heavy processing.
+- It maintains a WebSocket connection to the Python server and listens for real-time LED instructions.
+- The server streams per-frame LED data, and the ESP32 parses packets and updates LEDs immediately.

+### Key Features
+- **Non-blocking design** → Uses `millis()`-based loops instead of delays, so it can handle Wi-Fi + LED updates simultaneously.
+- **Configurable Effects** → Supports Static, Blink, Sparkle, Comet, etc., with parameters for duration, color, brightness, and LED ranges.
+- **Smooth Transitions** → Can run multiple effects simultaneously on different LED segments and transition smoothly across timeline events.

+### Packet Handling
+- Each JSON packet defines a command for the ESP32.
+- Includes **target LED range, effect type, color/brightness values, and effect-specific parameters** (e.g., speed, fade).
+- ESP32 decodes the packet and applies the effect immediately.

+### Scalability
+- Each ESP32 only processes its **assigned LED ranges**.
+- Multiple ESP32s can run simultaneously on the same Wi-Fi network.
+- Enables **large synchronized light shows** across multiple wearables.

+### Why ESP32?
+- **Built-in Wi-Fi** → Seamless WebSocket communication.
+- **Timing-sensitive control** → Strong enough to drive WS2812B LEDs with precise timing.
+- **Power + Cost Efficiency** → Low-cost, low-power, but still powerful for smooth animations.

+---

+## 🛠️ Problems and Challenges Faced in Each Section

+When I started this project during my **B.Tech in Electronics and Communications**, my programming background was limited:
+- C (1st year), Java (3rd semester), but little knowledge of **HTML, CSS, JavaScript**.
+- **Python was completely new** — I learned it through this project.

+### Main Challenges
+- **Learning New Languages & Tools** → Lots of trial-and-error, relying on AI tools (ChatGPT, Gemini) for help.
+- **Real-time Synchronization** → Initially LEDs didn’t sync with beats at all; fixing this took multiple iterations.
+- **Dividing Processing** → Designing so the backend does heavy work and ESP32 only executes.
+Balancing was tricky.
+- **Webpage Design & UI** → Deciding layout, controls, input handling, and visual design was challenging as a beginner.
+- **Bridging Hardware + Software** → Learning how software inputs control hardware outputs was a major step.
+- **System Architecture** → Took multiple revisions before finalizing reliable frontend–backend–ESP32 communication.

+---

+## 🚀 How Powerful This System Is

+This system is designed with **scalability and flexibility** at its core.

+- **Supports Multiple ESP32s** → Theoretically up to 100 at once, each driving its own LED strip.
+- **Per-LED Control** → Every LED is individually programmable.
+You can define exact behavior for every moment.
+- **Modular Architecture** → Easily extendable with new effects without changing the core system.
+- **Creative Freedom** → From subtle fades to complex professional-grade light shows, you control every detail.

+This flexibility allows use across:
+- Wearable fashion (shirts, trousers, hats)
+- Stage performances
+- Room-scale or prop-based synchronized light shows